The-Blockchain-Company/bcc-node/doc/reference/simple-scripts.md

 process involving:

 + the creation of a script address
-+ sending dafi to that address
++ sending bcc to that address
-+ gathering required witnesses in order to spend dafi from the script address.
++ gathering required witnesses in order to spend bcc from the script address.

 The example is based on using an `all` script.

-#### Sending dafi to a script address
+#### Sending bcc to a script address

 #### Step 1 - create a script